Industrial-Strength Control Room Furniture Solutions(888) 664-6762

 When our AgileVIEW product line was first introduced in 2003, most control consoles used analog flat screens and required VGA or SVGA cables to connect computers or other control systems devices.
 Even today, most customers are connecting their new flat screens using the SVGA analog input connector, so currently offer an SVGA cable (with ferrites for noise reduction) as our standard for each monitor position.
 These cables, along with monitor power extension cords, are factory pre-installed during our assembly process to simplify console furniture installation.
 However, with the transition from analog to digital screen technology, we will eventually shift our standard cable offering to DVI.

-Our most popular product line accommodates most types and sizes of flat screen displays.Learn More
+Modular, all-steel tables and desks to accommodate most types and sizes of flat screen displays.Learn More